 You have the right to make a certificate of appropriate alternative development appeal to Scottish Ministers if:

-- you are or were a person with an interest in the land being bought (normally the owner or ex-owner)
+- you are or were a person with an interest in the land bought, or being bought (normally the owner or ex-owner)

 - you are or were the acquiring authority for the land